Extensions in Excel

 In the above image, extensions are XLSX, XLSM, XLSB, XLS, and XLAM.

-Note: When we save the existing file with the different excel file format (extension) some of the existing files features might not be transferred to the new file extension.
+Note: When we save the existing file with the different excel file format (extension), some of the features of the existing file might not be transferred to the new file extension.

 Where to Find File Extensions in Excel?

 You must be thinking where these file formats are.
 These file formats are available when you see the save dialogue box.
 Under the Save as type, we can see many of the available file formats in the computer system.

 If you look at the above image, the first extension operating system recognizes is Excel Workbook (*.xlsx) format, and all the other remaining formats follow after.

 Below are some of the Top file formats for excel.
 Follow this article to explore some of them.

 The default excels format is XLSX; when you hit save as option, excels, by default, recognizes this extension.
 This is the replacement of the earlier extension called XLS.
 This is the most popular excel file extension for the non-macro file.